History of the Tunisia national football team: Supporters

-Other kits

 Rivalries

 Tunisia's main football rivals are its neighbours Algeria, Morocco, and Egypt, with which it shares close cultural and political relations.

 Algeria

 Tunisia played until today 45 games against Algeria.
 The first match took place on 1 June 1957 in a friendly match against the FLN football team when Algeria was a French colony.
 It was at this time that the matches were the most regular.
 Indeed, the two teams met six times, between June 1957 and May 1958, with eight victories for the Algerians.
 After the independence of Algeria, the first official match took place on 15 December 1963, in a friendly match at the Stade Chedly Zouiten in Tunisia.
 The teams also met three times in the qualifying phase of the World Cup in 1970, 1978 and 1986.
 The overall record is slightly favorable to the Algerians with sixteen wins, fourteen draws and fourteen losses.
 The last defeat of Algeria against their neighbors dated back to 20 January 2017 during the 2017 Africa Cup of Nations which was hosted by Gabon.
 Before this match, the two teams had met once in the African Cup of Nations finals in 2013, which was also dominated by the Tunisians.
 Currently, the Algerians dominate the head-to-head record and international achievement, nonetheless, in direct official competitions, Tunisia proves to be more dominant than Algeria.
 The last Algerian victory against Tunisia in an official game dates back to 1988 when the Algerians won by 1–0 in the 1988 Afcon qualifiers.
 Since then, Tunisia either won or drew against their neighbors in official games.